influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/query_language/math_operators.md

 Using any of `!|`,`NAND`,`XOR`,`NOR` will yield parse error.

 Additionally using `AND`, `OR` in the `SELECT` clause of a query will not behave as mathematical operators and simply yield empty results, as they are tokens in InfluxQL.
+However, you can apply the bitwise operators `&`, `|` and `^` to boolean data.

 ### Bitwise Not